virgili0/Virgilio/content/purgatorio/fundamentals/the-data-science-process.md

 Alongside these guides you'll be given some to learn how to use libraries and frameworks used by organizations and governments, how to take advantage of the power and flexibility of Cloud vendors, how to read research papers, and much more!

-Warm up your fingers and brain and prepare a coffee, the journey is about to begin!
+Warm up your fingers and brain and prepare a coffee (or some thousands...), the journey is about to begin!